intmus/inttheory22-23/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 ## Secondary leading-tone chords through similar chords

 It is also helpful to approach secondary leading-tone chords by exploring the dual nature of their function.
 To this point, we have focused on their role as dominant function chords in a second key.
-For example, we have shown repeatedly that a V<sup>7</sup>/V functions as the V chord *in the key of* V. This explains their voice-leading, but it does not address their *actual* function within the progression as a whole in the home key--the key of I. In the home key, the V<sup>7</sup>/V takes the place of a *pre-dominant* chord, most often replacing a ii chord.
+For example, we have shown repeatedly that a V<sup>7</sup>/V functions as the V chord *in the key of* V. This explains their voice-leading, but it does not address their *actual* function within the progression as a whole in the home key--the key of I. In the home key, the V<sup>7</sup>/V takes the place of a *pre-dominant* chord, most often replacing a ii chord, but like ii and IV, it can move laterally between them. (e.g. A ii7 can move to a V7/V and then resolve to V.)

 This can be applied to vii<sup>o7</sup>/x as well.
 Notice that the roots of both dominant function chords--V and vii<sup>o</sup>--and the roots of pre-dominant chords--ii and IV--are separated by the interval of a third.
 If we add this observation to the idea that a V/V chord is a functional substitution for a ii chord, it reasons that a vii<sup>o</sup> chord is therefore a functional substitution for a IV chord.
 They share a function and have a root that is a third higher than their more commonly used counterpart.